awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-kinesisanalytics-applicationreferencedatasource-s3referencedatasource.md

  *Type*: String;
  *Update requires*: [No interruption](using-cfn-updating-stacks-update-behaviors.md#update-no-interrupt)

-`ReferenceRoleARN`  <a name="cfn-kinesisanalytics-applicationreferencedatasource-s3referencedatasource-referencerolearn"></a>
+`ReferenceRoleArn`  <a name="cfn-kinesisanalytics-applicationreferencedatasource-s3referencedatasource-referencerolearn"></a>
-The ARN of the IAM role that the service can assume to read data on your behalf\.
+The Arn of the IAM role that the service can assume to read data on your behalf\.
  *Required*: Yes
  *Type*: String;
  *Update requires*: [No interruption](using-cfn-updating-stacks-update-behaviors.md#update-no-interrupt)